Binary Number: 1

 The time that precedes this New Moon is the ultimate period of gestation, the Zero-point leading into the final conception of 1.
 It is a major moment of release, involving the whole cycle of the year.
 If you notice some a proliferation of grievances during this time, please be aware that it is part of the trade.

 You have the great opportunity of facing unfinished businesses and finally preventing them from being recycled again.
 Much of this material refers to unmentionable and horrible scripts.
 The key of this release work resides in being open to “let go of all the conventional social and unselfish garbage, binning all the characters based on unity, solidarity, spirituality, relationship, co-operation, etc, and being just me, only me”.
 Whatever this may mean, you will find it out by yourself.

-For example, I could take 15 minutes to let go of all the conventional social and unselfish garbage, hence binning all those haunting characters based on unity, solidarity, spirituality, relationship, co-operation, etc, and purely embracing the ego.
-As I dive into this most straightforward and selfish 1.1 ego, I will access the area where all the Mayhem started.
+For example, you could take 15 minutes to let go of all the conventional social and unselfish garbage, hence binning all those haunting characters based on unity, solidarity, spirituality, relationship, co-operation, etc, and purely embracing the ego.
+As you dive into this most straightforward and selfish 1.1 ego, you will access the area where all the Mayhem started.

 Celebrities with 1.1:

-Carlo Bocchio, also known as JackOilRain (born March 25, 1974 in Tarquinia) Italian illustrator and comic book artist (Heavy Metal).
+Carlo Bocchio, also known as JackOilRain (March 25, 1974 in Tarquinia) Italian illustrator and comic book artist (Heavy Metal).

 Gino Severini (1.1.2, Neptune cjn Asc) April 7, 1883 – February 26, 1966, Italian painter and a leading member of the Futurist movement.

 Gustav Vigeland (Neptune cjn Moon/Sun) April 11, 1869 – March 12, 1943, Norwegian sculptor.